kilianna/background-remover/help/README.md

 2. Place the downloaded file in the Plugins directory, which is located within the ImageJ or Fiji.app directory.
 3. Restart the program.

-After restarting, you will find the plugin easily accessible in the drop-down menu under **ImageJ: Plugins -> Background Remover**.
+After restarting, you will find the plugin easily accessible in the drop-down menu under<br>**ImageJ: Plugins -> Background Remover**.

 The file must be imported as either a single image or a stack.
 It is required that the image (or stack) is in 16-bit grayscale format.
 By default, the plugin is run for the active window.